makiki99/h3templates/index.md

 ### Template Hacks

 * [Vesthern Cross](./templates/vesthern) - A hack of the Jebus Cross template, updated for the newest version of HotA.
-If anyone knows the original author of this hack, please let me know!
+Originally created by Vesth.
 * [USSR Cross](./templates/ussr_cross) - A ~~total shitpost~~ hack of the Jebus Cross template, created to ~~reintroduce communism~~ give you a powerstack of ~~proletariat~~ peasants.